rogozinds/simple-bank-app-java/README.md

 3. Trasfer money from one account to another

 ## Known issues / to be done
+1. Double is used for money - for simplicity.
+It's a bad practise in production as it's not an "approximate" number.
+In production should use a specific type supported by your DB or store integer and fractional parts as separate fields and implement logic for arithmetic.
-1. Not much parameters verification and error messaging.
+2. Not much parameters verification and error messaging.
 If you pass a String instead of Double, the request will be just ignored.
-2. No performance/stress testing
-3. No multiple transactions on the same account testing.
+3. No performance/stress testing.
+Only test for multithreading update.
-Though the transfer from one account to another is done inside a transaction, it's not tested what will be the result if there are race conditions.
+4. RestAPI is not covered by automated testing
+Tested from browser console.
 You can test this from the browser by running the following JS from console:
 ```javascript
 //create 200 accounts with 100 balance